 Editor's Note: Photo taken from the establishment's official social account

 The Villa Filomena Natural Spring Resort is Instagrammable for all the right reasons.
 For one, the spring is surrounded by lush greens and vegetation and is one of the most beautiful places in Cavite.
 Another reason is its panoramic view of the infinity pools and the man-made river.
 Because it is a famous spot, it is recommended to visit the resort during the weekdays.
 Other perks include your very own back massage from its waterfalls and refreshing pools.
 Entrance fees cost about 3 USD per person.

 6. Behold the 13 Martyrs Monument

 The 13 Martyrs Monument was established to honor Filipino Katipuneros who were executed by the Spanish during the Philippine Revolution.
 These honored patriots are Luis Aguado, Eugenio Cabebes, Feliciano Cabuco, Agapito Conchu, Alfonso de Ocampo, Maximo Gregorio, Maximo Inocencio, Jose Lallana, Severino Lapidario, Victoriano Luciano III, Francisco Osorio, Hugo Perez, and Antonio San Agustin.
-The Monument is easily seen along the Governor’s Drive, after the Manggahan crossing at General Trias Cavite.
+This Cavite tourist spot is easily seen along the Governor’s Drive, after the Manggahan crossing at General Trias Cavite.

 13 Martyrs Monument